storacha/elizaos-adapter/README.md

 # @storacha/elizaos-adapter

 This project implements a database adapter for [ElizaOS](https://elizaos.github.io/eliza/) that enables decentralized storage of agent data using the Storacha network.
-Which facilitates data sharing and data redundancy - all data is persisted in Filecoin L1.

 ## Overview